Welcome to the Channel Section

 Having crossed the Channel for many people, Cherbourg is the first port of call.
 It is a convenient place to start cruising the coast to the east or to the west into the Channel Islands.
 The Channel Islands and adjacent coast of France combine superb sailing with excellent opportunities to use the tides and to hone your pilotage skills.

 The North Brittany coastline is stunning with plenty of options for having a good time out at sea or in the many attractive harbours, ports and rivers.
 There are plenty of secluded anchorages to forget busy lives and to slow down.
-To the west, beyond L’Aberwrac’h, turn south through the Chenal de Four into the Bay of Biscay, and on to a neighbouring section.
+To the west, beyond L’Aberwrac’h, turn south through the Chenal de Four into the Bay of Biscay.

 Being part of our Section

 Section members enjoy the diverse cruising available in the area and benefit from being part of the Channel cruising network.
 It provides support and information for those at sea along this coast and company if you want it.
-There are very good CA berthing discounts in Cherbourg and the Opale coast marinas in Dunkerque, Gravelines, Calais, Boulogne-sur-mer and Etaples-sur-mer.
-There is also a network of local representatives (HLRs) who live and work locally and are on hand to offer advice and assistance should you need it.
-The section can arrange cruises in company and rallies for those who enjoy the more social aspects of cruising or wish to extend their experience in the company of others.
+There are very good CA berthing discounts in a variety of ports and a network of local representatives (HLRs) who live and work locally and are on hand to offer advice and assistance should you need it.
+The section also arranges an annual seminar and cruises in company for those who enjoy the more social aspects of cruising or wish to extend their experience in the company of others.